abelberhane/github-branch-protection/README.md

 ## Setup
 ### Ngrok Web Server
 To run this Web Server in your organization you will need a few things.
-First head to [ngrok's](https://ngrok.com/download) website to download this free and simple application hosting web service.
+First, change into the directory of the application and install the requirements.txt with this command: ```pip install -r /path/to/requirements.txt```.
+Then head to [ngrok's](https://ngrok.com/download) website to download this free and simple application hosting web service.
 Change your directory to this repository once downloaded and run the application with
 ```python server.py```
 The [documentation for Ngrok](https://ngrok.com/docs) is excellent and once ngrok is running, it's a one line command to have your app up in the web:
 ```ngrok http 5000```